NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/Disturb-Event-Detailed-Lesson/Disturb-Event-Detailed-Lesson.md

 habitat management plans or conservation plans for endangered species.
 The concept is based on the _magnitude-frequency_ _principle_, where large magnitude events (such as major hurricanes) are comparatively less frequent than smaller magnitude incidents (such as rain showers).
 (For more information visit
-<a href="http://climatica.org.uk/climate-science-information/return-periods-extreme-events" target="_blank"> Climatica's Return Periods of Extreme Events.</a>)
+<a href="https://climatedata.ca/resource/understanding-climate-extremes-return-periods-and-return-levels/" target="_blank"> Climate Data Canada "Understanding climate extremes: Return Periods and Return Levels".</a>)

 #### Question
 Your friend is thinking about buying a house near Boulder Creek.
 The house is above the level of seasonal high water but was flooded in the 2013 flood.
 He realizes how expensive flood insurance is and says, "Why do I have to buy this insurance, a flood like that won't happen for another 100 years?
 I won't live here any more."
 How would you explain to him that even though the flood was a 100-year flood he should still buy the flood insurance?